Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 Hiding the truth

-The doctor also remembers the occasional anecdotal successes (who come back for followup , while the others desert the doctor and are lost to followup) is why patients with low sperm counts are put on every treatment imaginable - with little rational basis - Vitamin E, Vitamin C, high-protein diets, hoemeopathic pills and ayurvedic churans.
-However, the very fact that there are hundreds of medicines itself proves that there is no medicine which works !
+The doctor also remembers the occasional anecdotal successes (who come back for followup, while the others desert the doctor and are lost to followup) is why patients with low sperm counts are put on every treatment imaginable - with little rational basis - Vitamin E, Vitamin C, high-protein diets, homeopathic pills, and ayurvedic churans.
+However, the very fact that there are hundreds of medicines itself proves that there is no medicine that works!

 Many doctors justify their prescriptions by saying - " Anyway it can't hurt - and in any case, what else can we do? " However, this attitude can be positively harmful.
 It wastes time, during which the wife gets older, and her fertility potential decreases.

 Patients are unhappy when there is no improvement in the sperm count and lose confidence in doctors.
-It also stops the patient from exploring effective modes of alternative therapy - such as In Vitro Fertilization and ICSI .
-Today empiric therapy should be criticised unless it is used as a short term therapeutic trial with a defined end-point.
+It also stops the patient from exploring effective modes of alternative therapy - such as In Vitro Fertilization and ICSI.
+Today empiric therapy should be criticized unless it is used as a short term therapeutic trial with a defined end-point.

 A word of warning